kevL/yata/ReadMe.txt

-             PropertyPanel ignores this rule in case you want to force a row to have a specific id for whatever reason casesort=    "true" (without quotes) for case-sensitive sorting codepage=    (integer) see Appendix N: Codepages context=     a right-click on a rowhead displays the contextmenu at the mouse- cursor's location by default.
+             PropertyPanel ignores this rule in case you want to force a row to have a specific id for whatever reason casesort=    "true" (without quotes) for case-sensitive sorting clearquotes= "true" (without quotes) to clear quotes around celltext that does not contain whitespace codepage=    (integer) see Appendix N: Codepages context=     a right-click on a rowhead displays the contextmenu at the mouse- cursor's location by default.
 It can be displayed in a static